Civil rights movement: Voter registration organizing

 White opposition to black voter registration was so intense in Mississippi that Freedom Movement activists concluded that all of the state's civil rights organizations had to unite in a coordinated effort to have any chance of success.
 In February 1962, representatives of SNCC, CORE, and the NAACP formed the Council of Federated Organizations (COFO).
 At a subsequent meeting in August, SCLC became part of COFO.

 In the Spring of 1962, with funds from the Voter Education Project, SNCC/COFO began voter registration organizing in the Mississippi Delta area around Greenwood, and the areas surrounding Hattiesburg, Laurel, and Holly Springs.
 As in McComb, their efforts were met with fierce opposition—arrests, beatings, shootings, arson, and murder.
-Registrars used the literacy test to keep blacks off the voting roles by creating standards that even highly educated people could not meet.
-In addition, employers fired blacks who tried to register, and landlords evicted them from their rental homes.
+Registrars used the literacy test to keep Black people off the voting rolls by creating standards that even highly educated people could not meet.
+In addition, employers fired Black people who tried to register, and landlords evicted them from their rental homes.
 Despite these actions, over the following years, the black voter registration campaign spread across the state.

 Similar voter registration campaigns—with similar responses—were begun by SNCC, CORE, and SCLC in Louisiana, Alabama, southwest Georgia, and South Carolina.
 By 1963, voter registration campaigns in the South were as integral to the Freedom Movement as desegregation efforts.
 After the passage of the Civil Rights Act of 1964, protecting and facilitating voter registration despite state barriers became the main effort of the movement.
 It resulted in the passage of the Voting Rights Act of 1965, which had provisions to enforce the constitutional right to vote for all citizens.